 - minced garlic, salt, pepper

 This salad dressing is a vinegarette.
 Traditional vinaigrettes typically call for three parts oil to one part vinegar.
-This dressing uses a 2 to 1 ratio and works fine.
+To form the dressing you mix the oil and vinegar together.

 To learn more about olive oils, read my post, 4 Key Differences in Olive Oils.

-Depending on the ingredients you use to make a vinaigrette determines if it needs to be refrigerated.
+Depending on the ingredients you use to make a vinaigrette determine if it needs to be refrigerated.

-A basic olive oil and vinegar mix with salt and pepper can be left in the pantry, but other ingredients may become rancid at room temperature and make it necessary to refrigerate the dressing.
+A basic olive oil and vinegar dressing mix with salt and pepper can be left in the pantry.
+When other ingredients are added to this simple mix they may become rancid at room temperature. this makes it necessary to refrigerate the dressing.

-When in doubt store in the refrigerator.
+When in doubt store dressing in the refrigerator.
 It will keep up to one to two weeks when refrigerated.
-Store in a sealed jar or bottle.

 While olive oil is a liquid at room temperature, storing this dressing in the refrigerator may cause it to solidify.